 Sometimes you can have the opposite problem with customers wanting a less complex product.
 If they find a competitor is offering this for a smaller monthly price, then you could end up losing the customer.

-To ensure this doesn’t happen, use a tiered model and pricing structure to meet the demands from different customers.
-This can also be a good marketing tool and a great way to introduce clients to basic packages by offering a premium option to your main, larger product.
+To ensure this doesn’t happen, use a tiered billing model and pricing structure to meet the demands of different customer segments.
+This can also be a good marketing tool and a great way to introduce customers to basic packages by offering a premium option to your main, larger product.

 To avoid this, you need to keep your pricing competitive but also determine what the true reason for their departure is.
-If you can correctly identify this and then solve the issue, your pricing strategy won’t be too much of an issue.
+If you can correctly identify this and then solve the issue, your pricing strategy likely won’t be too much of an issue after all.